 - 3 x coffee mornings hosted by a school 'adoption champion' parent.

-- one free after school club and a lunchtime club - either Singing Tree or Let's Pretend Drama - per term and a 50% reduction on the cost of all trips.
-(This will be reviewed for the next academic year).
+- One free breakfast or after school club (Future Stars or enrichment club)per term and a 20% reduction on the cost of all trips and visits.
+(This will be reviewed each academic year).